MEDICARE ADVANTAGE PLANS

 WHAT IS THE DIFFERENCE BETWEEN MEDICARE & MEDICAID?

 Medicaid is a need based, state run program that provides for doctor visits and medications each month.
 It also provides nursing home care under certain conditions.
 Like SSI, Medicaid is subject to income and asset limits, and there are no age requirements either.
-Learn more about Medicaid benefits here.
+Learn more about Medicaid benefits.

-Medicaid usually covers doctor visits, lab work, x-rays, hospitalization, and, in some states, optometrist and dental appointments.
+Medicaid usually covers doctor visits, lab work, x-rays, hospitalization, and, in some states, vision and dental appointments.
 Services are normally free, but in some states, patients must pay copays for some medical services.

 Not all doctors accept patients who have Medicare or Medicaid benefits.
 However, more doctors accept Medicare than Medicaid.